-DOI receives coal leasing revenues from a bonus paid at the time of the lease, an annual rent payment of \$3.00 per acre, and royalties paid on the value of the coal after it has been mined.
-A portion of the total federal coal royalties will be distributed to other non-federal entities.
+Public lands are available for coal leasing after the lands have been evaluated through a multiple-use planning process.
+DOI receives coal leasing revenues from a bonus paid at the time of the lease, an annual rent payment of \$3.0 per acre, and royalties paid on the value of the coal after it has been mined.
 The royalty rate for surface-mining methods is 12.5 percent and is 8.0 percent for underground mining, and the BLM can approve reduced royalty rates based on maximum economic recovery.
-Regulations that govern BLM's coal leasing program are contained in Title 43, Groups 3000 and 3400 of the Code of Federal Regulations.
+Regulations that govern BLM's coal leasing program are contained in Title 43, Groups 3000 and 3400 of the CFR.

-The above table presents the estimated present value of federal coal royalties under lease contract or other long-term arrangements as of September 30, 2018 and 2017.
+The above table presents the estimated PV of future federal coal royalty receipts on estimated recoverable reserves as of September 30, 2022, and 2021.
 The federal government's estimated coal royalties have as their basis the DOI's BLM estimates of recoverable reserves.
 The federal recoverable reserves are then further adjusted to correspond with the effective date of the analysis and then are projected over time to simulate a schedule of when the reserves would be produced.
 Future royalties are then calculated by applying future price estimates and effective royalty rates, adjusted for transportation allowances and other allowable deductions.
-The present value of these royalties are then determined by discounting the revenue stream back to the effective date at a public discount rate assumed to be equal to the OMB's estimates of future 30-year Treasury bill rates.
-The 30-year rate was chosen because this maturity life most closely approximates the productive lives of the recoverable reserves estimates.
+The PV of these royalties are then determined by discounting the revenue stream back to the effective date at a public discount rate assumed to be equal to the OMB's estimates of future 30-year Treasury bill rates.
+The 30-year rate was chosen because this maturity life most closely approximates the productive lives of the recoverable reserves.

 In addition to the coal resources discussed above, the federal government has other natural resources under lease contract whereby the lessee is required to pay royalties on the sale of the natural resource.
-These natural resources include soda ash, potash muriates of potash and langbeinite phosphate, lead concentrate, copper concentrate, and zinc concentrate.
-Soda ash and potash have the largest estimated present value of future royalties.
+These natural resources include soda ash, potash (including muriates of potash and langbeinite phosphate), lead concentrate, copper concentrate, and zinc concentrate.
+Soda ash and potash have the largest estimated PV of future royalties.
 The federal government also owns coal resources and certain other natural resources that are not currently under lease.
-For further details on federal natural resources-other than oil and gas, refer to the financial statements of DOI.
+For additional details on federal natural resources-other than oil and gas, refer to the financial statements of DOI.